arnovb-github/PoshCommence/readme.md

 This is all experimental.

+The most useful cmdlets are probably `Get-CmcFieldValues`, which allows you to extract fieldvalues without having to create a view in Commence and `Export-CmcCategory`, which allows you to export data without having to define an Export Template in Commence.

 ## Background ##
 I botch these together whenever I find I have to do too much work in PS to get what I want.
 For example, in a project I was working on I needed to retrieve the Name field values for a category repeatedly.
 Just a few lines of code, but a single CmdLet is even easier.